dexiouz/100DaysOfCode/README.md

 ```js
 let searchBar = document.forms["search-books"].querySelector("input");
 ```
 Next, attach an event listener to the search bar.
-The event we attach is a key up event which will trigger a cal;back function.
+The event we attach is a key up event which will trigger a callback function.
 ```js
 searchBar.addEventListener('keyup', function(e){